Jarren Duran Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.90 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rangers have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (90 total, one per game).

-- The righty last pitched on Saturday against the Houston Astros, when he tossed six innings, allowing five earned runs while giving up seven hits.
+- His last time out was on Saturday against the Houston Astros, when the right-hander tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.